-Dr. Sima Salahshor is the Founder of ScienceHA, Inc., a scientific advisory and project management firm with focus on life sciences and healthcare related projects and programs.
+Dr. Sima Salahshor is the Founder of Shiruy, Inc (formerly ScienceHA), a scientific advisory and project management firm with a focus on life sciences and healthcare-related projects and programs.
 She has worked extensively with early-stage as well as larger corporate companies, and has a background in genetics, diagnostics, commercialization, product evaluation and marketing, and industry partnership development.
 She has over 20 years experience in oncology and clinical research and has published numerous peer-reviewed articles in the areas of cancer research, biomarker discovery and development and diagnostics.

 Industry Expertise (12)